UUcoffeeCup

 CANNED FOOD ARE NEEDED!

 With food donations to our neighbors right on our property, we have a terrific food pantry located at the northwest corner of the building in the parking lot at the end of the driveway.
-Many thanks go to the RE group who are maintaining our community Food Pantry.
-They need your help!
 The next time you are grocery shopping please pick up a few cans of beans or tuna or hearty soup and bring them to SNUUC for the Freeport community.
 You can put the items in the kitchen, thanks!

 or you can donate money to purchase food!